AriFordsham/GHCWiki/commentary/prim-ops.md

 default = False

-Set to True if there is a function in [PrimOps](commentary/prim-ops).cmm.
-This also changes to code generator to push the continuation of any followon code onto the stack.
+Set to True if there is a function in PrimOps.cmm.
+This also changes to code generator to push the continuation of any follow on code onto the stack.

 ### commutable